aboutcode-org/scancode.io/docs/rest-api.rst

 Authentication
 --------------

-When the authentication setting is enabled on a ScanCode.io instance—disabled by default—you will have to include an authentication token ``API key`` in the Authorization HTTP header of each request.
+When the authentication setting :ref:`scancodeio_settings_require_authentication` is enabled on a ScanCode.io instance (disabled by default), you will have to include an authentication token ``API key`` in the Authorization HTTP header of each request.

 The key should be prefixed by the string literal "Token" with whitespace separating the two strings.
 For example::